lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 | `oneof`                            | Field + `.case` enum          | Only one field set at a time                  |

-## Implementation summary: what changed from the previous article?
+## Implementation summary: What changed from the previous article?

 As I mentioned in the previous article, the source code for the scope of each article will be made available in individual branches at the  [note-service-kotlin-gprc](https://github.com/lucasfugisawa/note-service-kotlin-gprc)  repository, while  `HEAD`  on the  `main`  branch will accommodate the latest working version.